britram/rains-prototype/draft-trammell-rains-protocol.md

 of the context for which the Query is valid.
 Unlike queries for names, Address Queries can only pertain to a single context.
 See {{context-in-address-assertions}} for more.

+The value of the query-types (10) key is an array of integers encoding the type(s) of objects (as in {{cbor-object}}) acceptable in answers to the query.
+All values in the query-type array are treated at equal priority: [4,5] means the querier is equally interested in both redirection and delegation for the subject-addr.
+An empty query-types array indicates that objects of any type are acceptable in answers to the query.

 The value of the query-expires (12) key is a CBOR integer counting seconds since the UNIX epoch UTC, identified with tag value 1 and